FeatherCoin/Feathercoin/MSVC/README.md

 I've tried to make this guide as complete as possible and I hope it helps you.
-If you find any mistakes or omissions, please let me know by posting in my thread at [bitcointalk](https://bitcointalk.org/index.php?topic=349094).
+If you find any mistakes or omissions, please let me know by posting in my thread at the [Feathercoin forum](https://forum.feathercoin.com/index.php?/topic/6677-how-to-build-feathercoin-in-visual-studio-2013/) or my thread at [bitcointalk](https://bitcointalk.org/index.php?topic=349094).

 Thank you,<br/>Claire